 their diet is correct, no symptomatology, and confusion over nutrient sources.
 (1) Executive Chiropractic of Iowa knows that a life experience

-When do young people consider their
+When do young people think about their

 nutritional status?
 At the same time it would garner the attention of